Residents say coyote sightings on the rise in Sun City Summerlin

 And coyotes aren’t uncommon even in urban areas — they dwell among human residents in cities like Los Angeles, Denver, Dallas and Chicago.

-Local government and wildlife officials, veterinarians and Sun City security personnel have urged concerned residents of the 55-and-older age-restricted community to be diligent about keeping an eye on their pets outdoors, along with tips on how to coexist with coyotes.
+Local government and wildlife officials, veterinarians and Sun City security personnel have urged concerned residents of the 55-and-older age-restricted community to keep a diligent eye on their pets outdoors and have offered tips on how to coexist with coyotes.

 Sun City Animal Hospital sent an email to clients this month, including the Hadzoglons, about coyote attacks on pets in Sun City and Summerlin being on the rise over the past nine months.